 Magic comes in many forms and it often seems there are endless types.
 Many magic forms overlap and intersect each other, but each has its own properties, uses and definition.

 White magic is the magic of good purposes and often dubbed a selfless practice.
 White magic should never be harmful to anyone or anything.
 Spells cast using white magic are for the betterment and benefit of others.
 Supernatural powers are often part of this practice.
 White magic is categorized as high magic.
-This means white magic is performed for higher spiritual purposes (not ritual or ceremonial types of magic).

 The origins of natural magic are pagan.
 Natural magic is considered part of white magic.
 The focus of natural magic is on Earth magic and all the natural forces in the universe.
 This includes practices, such as alchemy, herbology and astrology.
 Various divination arts are often included in this magical practice and can also be used in white, gray or black magic.